Apricot Celery and Pecan Thanksgiving Stuffing is full of crisp celery, plump dried apricots and crunchy pecans, perfect for any holiday meal.

 Insider Tips For Making My Thanksgiving Stuffing

-If you need to make the recipe in advance, simply prepare it up to the point where you would put it in the oven.
+You can make this recipe up to 24 hours in advance.
+Simply prepare it up to the point where you would put it in the oven.
 Then cover it tightly and keep it in the fridge until you need it.
-Bake it right before serving.
-You can make this recipe up to 24 hours in advance.

 - ¼ cup butter